 - Driver's Rights and Responsibilites– You must sign the Rights and Responsibilities form.

-Once these two documents are provided to Human Resources, we will provide you with online instructions and a code to complete your MVR.
+Once these two documents are provided to Human Resources, we will provide you with online instructions and a link to complete your MVR.

 If this is the first time you have requested to drive a University vehicle, you are also required to complete an online Defensive Driving course.
 Access to the course will be emailed directly to you once the forms are received.
-The course needs to be completed once every three years.
+The course needs to be renewed every three years.

 There is a charge to complete an MVR, so only register if you will need to drive a University vehicle.